New Large Cardinal Axioms and the Ultimate-L Program: A proof of the Ultimate-L Conjecture

 Clearly, our version of Ultimate-L is a model for the assertion that there is a proper class of Woodin cardinals.
 Suppose then, that some $\Sigma_{2}$-sentence is true in Ultimate-L, so we are required to find a universally Baire set of reals $A$ in Ultimate-L such that the $\Sigma_{2}$-sentence in questions holds in $(HOD)^{L(A,\mathbb{R})} \cap V_{\Theta^{L(A,\mathbb{R})}}$.
-From well-known generic absoluteness results which are known to hold assuming a proper class of Woodin cardinals, and which can be found in Section 3 of \cite{Koellner2009}, it is sufficient to prove that this does obtain in some set-generic extension of Ultimate-L. So choose an ordinal $\beta$ such that $(V_{\beta})^{\mathrm{Ultimate}-L}$ is a $\Sigma_{2}$-elementary substructure of Ultimate-L, and choose a $\gamma<\beta$ such that $(V_{\gamma})^{\mathrm{Ultimate-}L}$ models the $\Sigma_{2}$-sentence.
+From well-known generic absoluteness results which are known to hold assuming a proper class of Woodin cardinals, and which can be found in Section 3 of \cite{Koellner2006}, it is sufficient to prove that this does obtain in some set-generic extension of Ultimate-L. So choose an ordinal $\beta$ such that $(V_{\beta})^{\mathrm{Ultimate}-L}$ is a $\Sigma_{2}$-elementary substructure of Ultimate-L, and choose a $\gamma<\beta$ such that $(V_{\gamma})^{\mathrm{Ultimate-}L}$ models the $\Sigma_{2}$-sentence.
 Now consider a generic extension of Ultimate-L where $A$ is a universally Baire set chosen to contain enough data so that, in the generic extension, $\Theta^{L(A,\mathbb{R})}\leq\beta$, and $(HOD)^{L(A,\mathbb{R})} \cap V_{\gamma}$ in the generic extension is equal to the intersection of the Ultimate-L of the ground model and $V_{\gamma}$.
-This can be arranged by ensuring that each ordinal less than $\beta$ is collapsed to be countable in the generic extension, and that all the data for sets of ordinals less than $\gamma$ which are needed to generate $($Ultimate-$L \cap V_{\gamma})^{V}$ are coded into the universally Baire set $A$ which appears as a set of reals in the generic extension.
-In this generic extension, the desired result obtains, so the aforementioned generic absoluteness results imply that it obtains in our ground model as well.
+This can be arranged by ensuring that each ordinal less than $\beta$ is collapsed to be countable in the generic extension while $\beta$ is collapsed to $\omega_1$, and all the data for sets of ordinals less than $\gamma$ which are needed to generate $($Ultimate-$L \cap V_{\gamma})^{V}$, and witnesses that these sets are in HOD, are coded into the universally Baire set $A$, which appears as a set of reals in the generic extension.
+We are in fact speaking here of a family of countable sets of countable ordinals, when viewing it from the point of view of the generic extension, and we simply need to have available in $L(A,\mathbb{R})$ for each such countable set a witness that it is in HOD.
+Note that in the generic extension of Ultimate-L under consideration, a witness for each of the countable sets being in HOD will be available and in fact codable for by a real number in each case.
+Therefore we are simply required to show that the set of all such real numbers is universally Baire in this generic extension of Ultimate-$L$.
+But given that each real number codes for a certain set of ordinals being a spine of an embedding relative to Ultimate-$L$ and this is invariant under generic extensions, we can easily use the definition of universally Baire sets using trees which have complementary projections in arbitrary generic extensions, to show that a pair of trees exists witnessing that the set of reals is universally Baire.
+So there is no difficulty with a universally Baire set with the required properties being available in the generic extension of Ultimate-L. So in the generic extension, the desired result obtains, so the aforementioned generic absoluteness results imply that it obtains in our ground model as well.
 This completes the proof of Theorem \ref{UltimateLConjecture}.

 \end{proof}